Ketchican Alaska to Seattle on a 50 ft Steel Scow

 The new port running light is installed by Tom.
 Max and I do the dockside set up on the autopilot and we head out to do the sea trial calibration.

 I move to inspecting some of the chafe spots Tom is concerned about.
 I had noticed that the spinnaker halyards showed chafe where they had been allowed to hit the spreaders, but hadn’t been concerned about it myself.
-Tom ran his own rigging company for 15 years, so I listened to him and ran a messenger so we could get a better look before going up (on one of them) on the starboard spinnaker halyard to inspect the rig.
-The chafe was barely into the cover, and it was core dependent line, but I’m glad I went aloft because the U bolt that held the spinnaker halyard block to the masthead crane had a nut that was in the process of spinning off, and I was effectively hanging on one nut.
+Tom ran his own rigging company for 15 years, so I listened to him and ran a messenger so we could get a better look at it before going up.
+The chafe was barely into the cover, and it was core dependent line, but I’m glad I decided to go aloft because the U bolt that held the spinnaker halyard block to the masthead crane had a nut that was in the process of spinning off, and I was effectively hanging on one nut.

-The most dangerous job here is going to a hight you wouldn’t survive a fall from.
-The second most dangorous job is being under a person working.
+The most dangerous job here is going to a height you wouldn’t survive a fall from.
+The second most dangerous job is being under a person working.
 I use lanyards when I can but never pull a tool out until people below are clear.
+If you are on the deck move slowly if the boat is small and tender and always watch the person aloft.

-We cast off with hard won confidence and by 14:30 the transmission starts slipping out.
-We disconnect the cable from the transmission to confirm that it wasn’t because it just wasn’t engaging all the way and find that it was and that the transmission was just failing.
+We cast off with hard won confidence and by 14:30 the transmission starts slipping.
+We disconnect the cable from the transmission to confirm that it wasn’t because it just wasn’t engaging all the way and find that it was in fact engaging and that the transmission was just failing.

-Slipped again, then tried extending the arm by removing the binnacle attach point and adding quarter inch throw, then tried removing entirely and pushing arm all the way down.
+Slipped again, then tried extending the arm by removing the binnacle attach point and adding quarter inch throw, then tried removing entirely and pushing arm on the transmission all the way down.

 Tom looked up the Hurth transmission finding that “when they go they go” Rick confirmed and added that they don’t bother rebuilding the kind we had.

 We turn back dejected but happy to use the now building Southwesterly that the 30 knot coastal winds is bringing us.
-We are fighting an ebb and the chop gives us a taste of of how the boat will preform in the ocean with a following breeze…I bit of a “tiltin hilton” but not quite a “broach coach”.
+We are fighting an ebb and the chop gives us a taste of of how the boat will preform in the ocean with a following breeze…a bit of a “Tilt’n Hilton” but not quite a “Broach Coach”.

-I inform owner that Rick can get a new one installed at emergency rate the following day and have us back on the water in a day or two.
+I inform owner that Rick can get a new transmission installed at emergency rate the following day and have us back on the water in a day or two.
 The owner agrees and we sail past PA for Port Townsend.
-I call Odin a shipmate and rigger college that lives aboard in Boat Haven that we may have to sail in to advise on wind strength in the harbor and if the outside linear dock is clear and ask if he will be around to lend a hand if its windy when we may have to dock undersail.
-He says it only 10 knots in the marina, the dock is clean, and offers to come out if we need a hand.
+I call Odin Smith a shipmate and rigger colleague that lives aboard in Boat Haven that we may have to sail in and to advise us on wind strength in the harbor and if the outside linear dock is clear.
+He says it only 10 knots in the marina, the dock is clear, and offers to come out if we need a hand.

 PA work

 We consult Rick from Salty Boys Boat Works and he advises we buy a manual oil pressure gauge so we can confirm our oil pressure.
 We do and it is high so high that he is concerned about our success.
-I call Ben Stickle from Cook Engine in Portland for a second opinion and he recommends we get the engine hot and add diesel to the oil for the last few minutes of running and change the oil.
+I call Ben Stickle from Cook Engine in Portland for a second opinion and he recommends we change the oil.
+He goes on to recommend we get the engine hot and add diesel to the oil for the last few minutes of running to act as a solvint to break down any thicker oil residue.
 The old was changed (allegedly) along with the impeller.
-There is no sign of this as there is no date written on the oil filter.
-We buy oil and a filter and borrow an oil change pump from the gentlemen at the marina office and change the oil.
-They advise us to put in an order at fisheries before 3 so anything we need is there in the morning.
+There is no sign of this as there is no date written on the oil filter. (you should do this) We buy oil and a filter and borrow an oil change pump from the gentlemen at the marina office and change the oil.
+They advise us to put in an order at fisheries before 3:00 so anything we need is there in the morning.

 While I was doing this, Madison and Tom had started to clean the terminals on the starter.
 Max was checking the deck plugs to see if the spotlight worked, and Har Rai was removing the plug from the main halyard’s electric mast winch.